Azure-Samples/rag-data-openai-python-promptflow/README.md

 - To get started quickly with this sample, you can use a pre-built Codespaces development environment. **Click the button below** to open this repo in GitHub Codespaces, and then continue the readme!
 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/Azure-Samples/rag-data-openai-python-promptflow?quickstart=1)

+    > [!NOTE]
+    If your container in VS code failed to start and defaulted to safety mode, you need to fork the repo into your github domain first and use your fork as the target in the Codespaces url.

 - Once you've launched Codespaces you can proceed to step 2.

 ### Option 2: Develop in your own environment